intel/neural-compressor/docs/source/tuning_strategies.md

 `MSE_v2` is a strategy with a two stages fallback and revert fallback.
 In the fallback stage, it uses multi-batch data to score the op impact and then fallback the op with the highest score util found the quantized model meets accuracy criteria.
 In the revert fallback stage, it also scores the impact of fallback OPs in the previous stage and selects the op with the lowest score to revert the fallback until the quantized model not meets accuracy criteria.

 #### Usage
-To use the `MSE_V2` tuning strategy, user should specify the `strategy` field with `mse_v2` in the `TuningCriterion`.
-Also, the `confidence_batches` can be set optionally inside the `strategy_kwargs` to specify the number of batches to score the op impact.
-Increasing `confidence_batches` will generally improve the accuracy of the scoring at the cost of more time spent in this process.
+To use the `MSE_V2` tuning strategy, the `strategy` field in the `TuningCriterion` should be specified with `mse_v2`.
+Also, the `confidence_batches` can be specified optionally inside the `strategy_kwargs` for the number of batches to score the op impact.
+Increasing `confidence_batches` will generally improve the accuracy of the scoring with more time spent in tuning process.

 ```python
 from neural_compressor import config